 It is important to note that it is sufficient to sign just the manifest file itself to gain a secure chain of the whole repository.
 The manifest refers to the cryptographic content hash of the root catalog which in turn recursively references all sub-catalogs with their cryptographic content hashes.
 Each catalog lists its files along with their cryptographic content hashes.
+Each catalog lists its files along with their cryptographic content hashes.
 This concept is called a merkle tree and eventually provides a single hash that depends on the complete content of the repository.

 The top level hash used for the repository signature can be found in the repository manifest right below the separator line (-- / see above).
-It is the cryptographic hash of the manifest's metadata lines excluding the separator line.
+It is the cryptographic hash of the manifest's meta data lines excluding the separator line.
 Following the top level hash is the actual signature produced by the X.509 certificate signing procedure in binary form.